Acklint History, Family Crest & Coats of Arms

-Important Dates for the Acklint family
+Early History of the Acklint family

 This web page shows only a small excerpt of our Acklint research.
 Another 142 words (10 lines of text) covering the years 1155, 1644, 1553, 1613, 1626, 1591, 1647, 1573, 1610, 1649, 1636, 1655, 1672, 1714, 1697, 1728, 1722, 1785, 1714, and 1818 are included under the topic Early Acklint History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Acklint has appeared include Acland, Aukland, Aclands, Ackland, Acklands and many more.

 Early Notables of the Acklint family (pre 1700)